[20th February 2020]

 I had seen some rather nice landscape astro images online taken with the GFX 50S/50R and the 23mm lens so was keen to try this out for myself.
 In twilight conditions the results were excellent with very little comatic aberration (coma) and nicely defined stars, again the excellent manual focus scale in the EVF made infinity focusing simple.
 However, when the sky got properly dark the 23mm f/4 lens simply did not let enough light on to the sensor and raising the ISO above 3200 made no difference, increasing the exposure in Lightroom also resulted in a horrible noisy mess.
 This surprised me as when I had tested the GFX cameras at the Photography Shows in the past I had found the ISO performance right up to 12800 to be perfectly acceptable.
 Nasim Mansurov explains here that the GFX 50S/50R have ISO invariance at base ISO but for me night sky photography turned out to be another disappointing GFX experience.
 I would imagine that the GFX 50R would work very well on a star tracking device where a shutter speed of around 2 minutes could be used with a lower ISO of 800 or 1600.

 Fellow landscape photographer Mark Bauer owns both the GFX 50S and 50R and I had sought his advice on many occasions in the past, the thing he mentioned the most was that “The 50S handling is better on the whole”.
-Maybe I would have been better off buying the 50S but the extra bulk of this camera with the ‘add-on’ digital back look to the rear LCD, the flimsy feeling detachable viewfinder that snags every time the camera goes in and out of the bag plus the major issue of changing the battery when using a tripod l-bracket had steered me towards the 50R.
+Maybe I would have been better off buying the 50S, and really wish I had when Park Cameras had a handful of mint condition ‘refurbs’ for the never to be repeated price of £1997!
+But the extra bulk of this camera with the ‘add-on’ digital back look to the rear LCD, the flimsy feeling detachable viewfinder that snags every time the camera goes in and out of the bag plus the major issue of changing the battery when using a tripod l-bracket had steered me towards the 50R.

 Autofocus is something that has been widely criticised on the 50S/50R but in reality I found it to be perfectly acceptable for a camera of this type, it had no problem in tracking the RAF Typhoon jet making a low pass even tough it was very small in the frame.
 For landscapes I had no issues at all.
 A superb feature of FujiFilm cameras is being able to change the size of the focus point by a swift press of the joystick and a quick turn of a control dial, most other cameras require a dip into the menus to select ‘wide’ or ‘normal’.